NLeSC/structure-from-motion/docs/docker.md

 3) Run ````sudo docker run -u $UID -v $PWD:/data nlesc/structure-from-motion````

-The image can also be build from source:
+The image can also be built from source:

 ````